 Advancing an ICBC claim for injuries and lost wages requires a claimant to disclose relevant medical and employment records.
 However, ICBC should not be entitled to a “fishing expedition” by gaining access to a claimant’s entire medical and employment history with the hopes of finding something they can later argue is relevant.

 As a firm representing the interests of injured claimants, we strive to ensure that ICBC is held to this standard.

-In our recent case Iyer v.
-Gill, ICBC applied to the Court for an order compelling our client to produce medical and Worksafe records dating back 14 years prior to the accident.
+In our recent case Stephens v Gill, ICBC applied to the Court for an order compelling our client to produce extensive medical, employment and Worksafe records, some dating as far back as 16 years prior to the accident.

 This ruling underscores the benefit of hiring a lawyer to protect both your rights and your privacy over the course of your ICBC injury claim.